Everything You Need To Know About Lettuce Water And Sleep

 The Last Word From Sleepopolis

 Does lettuce water work as an effective sleep aid?
 Probably not, but there’s no harm in giving it a try.
 More likely, you’re experiencing a placebo effect from reading about other experiences.
 A couple of lettuce leaves needed to make lettuce water are unlikely to contain enough lactucin to affect your sleep pattern.
-You’re better off eating a salad and practicing basic sleep hygiene habits, or trying alternative beverages with more evidence to support their sleep-promoting potential.
+You’re better off eating a salad and practicing basic sleep hygiene habits, staying hydrated, or trying alternative beverages with more evidence to support their sleep-promoting potential.

 - Paulino DSM, Borrelli CB, Faria-Schützer DB, Brito LGO, Surita FG.
 Non-pharmacological Interventions for Improving Sleep Quality During Pregnancy: A Systematic Review and Meta-Analysis.
 Intervenções não-farmacológicas para melhoria da qualidade do sono durante a gravidez: Uma revisão sistemática e metanálise.
 Rev Bras Ginecol Obstet.
 2022;44(8):776-784. doi:10.1055/s-0042-1746200